Answers to some frequently asked questions on data protection.

 Yes, you can keep contact details.
 As long as contacts with these people are necessary for your work tasks, you can process their personal data.

-Do I need to report all my lists and Excel sheets to the Privacy and Data Protection Function?
+Do I need to report all my lists and Excel sheets?

 No, that is not necessary.
 The important thing is not the actual document or file, but what you do with the data they contain.
 In many cases, what you do is part of processing done by your department/division as a whole.
 Reporting processing is above all important when you plan new activities, or process personal data in a unique way.